ready. You are currently on: Assessment criteria (Compass) FUTURE PROEF AWARD (English)

 Assessment criteria (Compass)

-On what basis is your final project assessed?
+Assessment criteria — how is your thesis or final project assessed?

-The jury takes into account the following criteria when assessing the final projects:
+The jury takes the following criteria into account when assessing the theses and final projects:

 Sustainability Compass